elenapeng/HLM-and-Bayesian-Analysis/README.md

 1438-1446, 2018.
 https://journals.physiology.org/doi/pdf/10.1152/japplphysiol.00702.2017
 ```
-Bayesian Multilevel Modeling with brm for the paper in preparation.
+Bayesian Multilevel Modeling with brm for the paper in preparation

 - Reason of using general HLM models in a Bayesian framework
 ```